fireproof-storage/fireproof/notes/attach-meta.md

 The `Loader` is Fireproof's **data orchestrator**.
 It coordinates between local storage, remote replicas, and the KeyBag.
 When your app says "load this database," the Loader handles fetching blocks from appropriate stores, decrypting them, and resolving dependencies.

+### Key Metadata Structures

+**BlockstoreOpts**
+> `BlockstoreOpts` is the main configuration object for Fireproof's block storage layer.
+It lets you specify which storage backends to use, how encryption keys are managed, and other advanced options like logging and compaction that affect storage behavior.

 ### Why This Matters

 For developers, the Loader is the gateway to remote synchronization.
 Every database operation that fetches or saves data must go through the Loader.
 When building features that involve multi-device or cloud replication, you'll be interacting with the Loader's `attach()` method to connect remote stores.